ShreyasKolpe/epigraphia-data-cleaning/README.md

 1. Some observations from repeatedly cleaning up texts manually could help in automation.

     For Kannada inscriptions, the following are made:
     * The OCR text consistently copies ē as é.
 Thus, this could be automated.
-Similarly, it sometimes copies ô instead of ō.
+    * Similarly, it sometimes copies ô/ó instead of ō. (to implement)
+    * In some texts, â is copied as à or á.
+This could also be automated to replace these two characters with ā. (to implement)
+    * The $ character is inserted by the OCR in place of ś.
+This can be easily identified and corrected. (to implement)
     * The character sequence śrī is very common and can be inserted into a few variants that happen during OCR copying.
     * Largely, the anusvāra is used properly by the ancient and medieval scribes.
 So when n is followed by a consonant, the appropriate cluster can be inserted properly.
     * OCR copies ti for ū quite often.
 A possible rule would be to search for ti between two consonants. (to implement)
     * Similarly, fi for ñ.
 A rule might be to look for fi between a preceding vowel and a few consonants (c, j).
-    * An m at the end of a word or compound-word-sequence, is possibly an ṁ. (to implement)
+    * An m at the end of a word or compound-word-sequence, is possibly an ṁ if it is followed by a consonant. (to implement)

 2. A large enough corpus of uncorrected and corrected texts could allow ML/DL to take a go at it.